agweimar/hackTM/micropython/README.md

 ./BUILD.sh makefs
 ```

-erase your esp to make sure there are no conflicts with any old firmware
+erase your flash to make sure everything is nice and clean

 ```bash
 ./BUILD.sh erase